mlynch/mlynch.github.com/_posts/2016-03-06-fujifilm-xe2s-review.markdown

 I'm incredibly happy with my choice and recommend anyone new to mirrorless or wanting a smaller alternative to a DSLR check out the Fujifilm X line (and the X-E2S).

-Stay tuned for a future post with more Fuji Photos!